Headnote: This case

 In his submissions before this Court, it was the view of the learned Counsel for the appellant that considering the fact that he was an army soldier serving in the Sri Lanka Army since 2009 with a distinguished record, and then a father of three children, and the fact that he has had no previous convictions or pending cases, the learned High Court Judge should have considered imposing a state cost rather than a fine on him.
 He relied on the judgment by Edirisuriya, J. in the case of Kumara Vs. The Attorney General (2003) 1 SLR 139 to substantiate his position.

-The view of the learned State Counsel was that the learned High Court Judge has well considered the application of the appellant to decide whether to order him to pay a state cost rather than a fine in the sentencing order.
-It was his view that after considering the facts and the circumstances, the learned High Court Judge has decided to suspend the jail term imposed on the appellant but not to order state costs in lieu of the mandatory fine that has to be imposed on a charge of this nature.
+that after considering the facts and the circumstances, the learned High Court Judge has decided to suspend the jail term imposed on the appellant but not to order state costs in lieu of the mandatory fine that has to be imposed on a charge of this nature.
 It was his view that there exists no reasonable basis to allow the application of the appellant with regard to the sentence imposed upon him by the learned High Court Judge.
 He moved that the appeal should stand dismissed as there is no merit in the application.
-In the case of Kumara Vs. The Attorney General (Supra) it was held:

 1. A suspended sentence is a means of reeducating and rehabilitating the offender rather than alienating or isolating the offender.